Skip to main content

 • Parameter index is little-endian in byte[0..2]; the typed value is little-endian in byte[4..8].

-• RobStride set_zero_position() keeps the same upper-level API but now writes zero_sta(0x7029)=1 behind the scenes so zeroed motors use -pi..pi.
+• RobStride set_zero_position() keeps the same upper-level API and writes zero_sta(0x7029)=1 so zeroed motors use -pi..pi on startup.
 Use store_parameters / --store 1 to persist it.

 Communication Types Used